Bachelor's in management

 - Managing organizations as integrated units under uncertain conditions

 Highly qualified management majors are eligible to participate in the Accelerated Graduate Enrollment (AGRADE) program.
 AGRADE students can cut substantial time and as much as one-third off the total cost of a WSU graduate business degree program by applying up to 12 credits toward both their undergraduate management degree and M.B.A. or other graduate business degree.

-Study abroad programs organized by the Ilitch School are offered in Brazil, China, Italy and Central Europe.
+Study abroad programs organized by the Ilitch School are offered in Italy and Central Europe.
 These opportunities are led by faculty and involve visits with the foreign operations of Detroit-area companies and various cultural sites.
 Students majoring in global supply chain management, marketing, management and technology, information systems and analytics (TISA), as well as graduate students, are strongly encouraged to fulfill some of their program requirements via an Ilitch School study abroad program.
 For undergraduate majors in accounting or finance, a study abroad course could be applied toward Free Elective credit hours.
 Please check with your academic advisor for guidance before pursuing the study abroad option.

 Management-level positions are projected to grow at an average rate in most areas of the profession.
 Areas of growth include managers and specialists who can provide human resource support for new companies.
 Students graduating with a major in management and who have previous internship experience in the field should have better job opportunities.